 The Chinook protection priority eliminates chum salmon avoidance incentives during September and October, a period when Chinook abundance on the grounds usually increases.
-Because in the fall, Chinook often appear first within the Bering Canyon while chum salmon may still be on the fishing grounds to the northwest, the plan may, for example, adopt Chinook BAA east of 168 degrees West longitude while preserving BAA for chum salmon west of 168 degrees West longitude.
-The Chinook protection priority was conceived to ensure that the incentives to avoid chum salmon during the B-season do not increase Chinook salmon bycatch.
+In the fall, Chinook often appear first within the Bering Canyon while chum salmon may still be on the fishing grounds to the northwest.
+The plan may respond by, for example, adopting Chinook BAAs east of 168 degrees West longitude while preserving BAAs for chum salmon west of 168 degrees West longitude.
+The Chinook protection priority was conceived to ensure that the incentives to avoid chum salmon during the B season do not increase Chinook salmon bycatch.